shashirajraja/onlinebookstore/README.md

 - Apache Maven
 - MySQL

-Note:- This is a Sample Project hence we have used only Generic Servlet and not taken care for Security.

 ### ================= Dummy Database Initialization =================

 STEP 1: Open MySQL Command Prompt or MySQL Workbench